 Possible complications of hirudotherapy include:

-- Infection caused by bacteria and other microorganisms that the leech may carry and pass on – it is recommended that all patients who have leech therapy should receive broad-spectrum antibiotics to prevent leech-related infections.
+- Infection caused by bacteria and other microorganisms that the leech may carry and pass on – it is recommended that all patients who have leech therapy should receive broad-spectrum antibiotics to prevent leech-related infections, especially with Aeromonas hydrophila.

 - Excess blood loss – it is necessary to monitor the amount of blood removed, since a drop in red blood cell counts can occur in rare cases of prolonged bleeding.